labordynamicsinstitute/ldilab-manual/95-15-linux-remote.md

 See [Getting Started Guide](https://biohpc.cornell.edu/lab/userguide.aspx?a=quickstart) and [Remote Access](https://biohpc.cornell.edu/lab/doc/Remote_access.pdf).
 SSH is the best path (if you don't need graphical applications).
 See [Access via VSCode](linux-vscode) for a more user-friendly way to use SSH to access the server.

-Note that, for off-campus access, you will need to use Cornell VPN.
-Instructions can be found [here](https://it.cornell.edu/cuvpn).

 ```{tip}

 For first-time access,  [set up](https://labordynamicsinstitute.github.io/ldilab-manual/95-50-setup-bash.html#configure-bitbucket-access) your bash environment.